 - Assess the needs of customers and make references

 - Evaluate customers’ identification

-Bartenders should have the capacity for coming out with new and original drinks and patience to deal with all kind of customers.
-Income depends on experience, bar, its location and customers as well.
+Bartenders should have the capacity for coming out with new and original drinks and patience to deal with all kinds of customers.
+Income depends on experience, bar, location, and customers as well.